OtmaroE/notes-development/README.md

 # Seeding the back-end

 The back-end doesn't automatically seed the base users and data to local testing.
-To run:
+To seed them run:
 ```
 docker exec notes-api npm run db:seed
 ```